 An Island where Endangered Species Live

 Mimpi Indah Resort, an eco-resort where I stayed with Dutchie, is located next to the forest.
 Guests can expect to see the endemic animals of the island during their stay.
-We saw Tarsier twice, and it happened always near to the kitchen during dinner time.
-I bet the tarsier was attracted to delicious smell of Indonesian food from the kitchen.
+We saw Tarsier twice, and it always happened near to the kitchen during dinner time.
+I bet the tarsier was attracted to the delicious smell of Indonesian food from the kitchen.
 The flying lizard, squirrels and crabs could be found in the resort as well.
 The resort also has a “monitor lizard” that keeps swimming back and forth in a small river in the middle of the resort’s garden.
-Overall, the flora and fauna in Bangka island is unique.
+Overall, the flora and fauna of Bangka island are unique.

 An Island in Trouble

 It is hard to imagine what Bangka Island and its underwater will become if the mining started.
 The iron ore mining permit that issued by North Minahasa Regent will relocate two from four villages in the island.
 It also will take over some part of the protected rainforest in the island.
-I am not a mining expert but I can imagine if the company used the well known common method by blasting the iron-ore bearing rock and dug up from open pit mines, the consequences will be disastrous for a small island like Bangka.
-During the rainy season, the soil sedimentation after the blasting process will go down to the ocean and it may cover the corals and the sea grass field, the living source for fishes, sea-critters and dugongs.
+I am not a mining expert, but I can imagine if the company used the well-known common method by blasting the iron-ore bearing rock and dug up from open pit mines, the consequences would be disastrous for a small island like Bangka.
+During the rainy season, the soil sedimentation after the blasting process will go down to the ocean, and it may cover the corals and the sea grass field, the living source for fishes, sea-critters, and dugongs.